Funny-Zega/32-bit-RISC-V-Processor-Design/README(ENG).md

 * **Division (`DIV`, `REM`, etc.):**
     * Utilizes a dedicated **8-stage Pipelined Divider** defined in `DividerUnsignedPipelined.v`.
     * Supports Signed and Unsigned division.
-    * [cite_start]Includes a **Shadow Pipeline** in the Datapath to track divider instructions as they propagate, preventing structural hazards at the Writeback stage [cite: 177-190].
+    * Includes a **Shadow Pipeline** in the Datapath to track divider instructions as they propagate, preventing structural hazards at the Writeback stage.

 ### 3. Advanced Hazard Handling